How to play ADC in LoL - tips on laning, positioning and teamfight tactics

 Junglers usually tend to lack last hitting proficiency due to not using it in the forest.
 It's better for jungler to swap to support role, but if you have to play ADC, take something that works in jungle, like Kindred, Graves or Twitch.

 My personal tip on how to improve as ADC, is to play support sometimes.
 You share lane with another player.
 Stepping into his shoes will help you understand him better and play to your strengths.
 You will also see what supports expects from ADC and how do teamfight tactics look from 'the other side'.

+I wish that you know how to play ADC now.
 When you're playing ADC League of Legends can be hard, but also very satisfying.
 You are the carry.
 You take kill credit, you deal the most damage and push objectives.
 You are the hero with a highest chances to score a Pentakill.

 There was a time, when for ADCs LoL wasn't so good.
 ADCs were a complete joke, and it became a meme.
 AP Casters started showing up on bottom lane.
 Even Rekkles was forced to play Karma.
 When ADCs were gutted by nerfs and assassins treated them, how they treated caster minions.
 But after all Riot Games will find a way to bring them back and make META hurt only Riot’s chosen one - Hashinshin.